exasol/public-knowledgebase/Connect-with-Exasol/connecting-jaspersoft-jasperreports-via-jdbc-to-exasol.md

-# Connecting JasperSoft JasperReports via JDBC to EXASOL
+# Connecting JasperSoft JasperReports via JDBC to Exasol
-## How to connect JasperSoftReports via JDBC to EXASOL
+## How to connect JasperSoftReports via JDBC to Exasol

 ## Step 1

-Use the appropriate EXASOL JDBC Driver.
+Use the appropriate Exasol JDBC Driver.

 ## Step 2